mahmoudmy/betterauth-nextjs-prisma/README.md

 ### Troubleshooting
 - If Prisma types are missing after a schema change, re-run `npx prisma generate`.
 - If migrations drift, reset locally with `npx prisma migrate reset` (dev only), then generate again.
+- If you need to recreate the admin user, you can reset the database with `npx prisma migrate reset` and then run `npm run seed`.
+- The seeding script is idempotent - it won't create duplicate users if run multiple times.